 (g) After commencing operation of any emission control device, the CAGM must monitor the emission control device as required by OAR 340-244-9080.

-(h) A CAGM must perform the following source testing on at least one emission control device.
-Source testing done under OAR 340-244-9040(2) may be used in whole or in part to comply with this requirement.
+(3) If source testing is conducted under section (1), the CAGM must perform the following source testing on at least one emission control device.
+Source testing done under OAR 340-244-9040(3)(a) may be used in whole or in part to comply with this requirement.

-(A) Within 60 days of commencing operation of the emission control devices, test control device inlet and outlet for particulate matter using DEQ Method 5 or equivalent method;
+(a) Within 60 days of commencing operation of the emission control devices, test control device outlet for particulate matter using DEQ Method 5 or equivalent method;

-(B) The emission control device to be tested must be approved by DEQ;
+(b) The emission control device to be tested must be approved by DEQ;

-(C) A source test plan must be submitted at least 30 days before conducting the source test; and
+(c) A source test plan must be submitted at least 30 days before conducting the source test; and

-(D) The source test plan must be approved by DEQ before conducting the source test.
+(d) The source test plan must be approved by DEQ before conducting the source test.